Free Online Tools Logo

 When should you use the Dice Roller?

 Use the dice roller during tabletop RPG sessions to resolve attacks, skill checks, saving throws, and other chance-based actions.
+The d20 button is one click away for D&D ability checks and saving throws.

 Use it for board games that require dice rolls, especially when you don’t have the right physical dice available.
+The slider lets you set 1–5 dice and the button grid covers every standard polyhedral type.

 Use it to make quick decisions when you want a fair random result with multiple weighted outcomes.